 In 2004, Seng Poh Road Market was shut down for a complete rebuild.
 Stallholders were relocated to a temporary market at Kim Pong Road.
 It reopened in 2006 as a twostorey building and was renamed Tiong Bahru Market and Food Centre.
-In 2017 the food centre was renovated with environmentally-friendly features such as solar panels.
+The new building was constructed at a cost of \$16.8 million.

 The market reminds one of Hongkong - hot, dirty and crammed with perspiring housewives firing away in rapid Cantonese to gesticulating stallholders.
-You can find anything and every thing here, from umbrellas, towels and cute embroidered pyjamas for little girls, georgette blouses for women, to joss-sticks, fresh meat, fish, eggs, mountains of fresh fruit, huge water melons slung in string bags, to dried and canned goods, and the freshest and most colourful selection of cut flowers I've ever seen in any Singapore market.
+You can find anything and everything here, from umbrellas, towels and cute embroidered pyjamas for little girls, georgette blouses for women, to joss-sticks, fresh meat, fish, eggs, mountains of fresh fruit, huge watermelons slung in string bags, to dried and canned goods, and the freshest and most colourful selection of cut flowers I've ever seen in any Singapore market.